 84% of all users have 0-1 answer on sharepoint.stackexchage

 However in the 2017 year 8 users have more than 1k of answers!
 Great and hard work, thank you!

 Below trend is a similar, although shows the same stats but for questions (how many questions the user has, x-axis – count of questions, y – count of users)

 72% of all users have 0-1 question on sharepoint.stackexchange

 And finally upvotes distribution (how many upvotes user has, x-axis – count of upvotes, y – count of users):

-Again, as in previous year, only small amount of people generate huge amount of total upvotes.
+Again, as in the previous year, only a small amount of people generate a huge amount of total upvotes.